Pseuduvaria beccarii: Description

-It is a tree reaching 18 meters in height.
-Its papery leaves are 16–23 by 6-8 centimeters and come to a point at their tips.
+It is a tree reaching 18 m in height.
+Its papery leaves are 16–23 by 6–8 centimeters and come to a point at their tips.
 The leaves are hairless on their upper surface and densely hairy on their lower surfaces.
-The leaves have 14-18 pairs of secondary veins emanating from their midribs.
+The leaves have 14–18 pairs of secondary veins emanating from their midribs.
 Its densely hairy petioles are up to 4 millimeters long with a groove on their upper side.
-Inflorescences are organized on densely hairy peduncles 8-20 millimeters long.
+Inflorescences are organized on densely hairy peduncles 8–20 millimeters long.
 Each inflorescence consists of up to 5 flowers.
-Each flower is on a densely hairy pedicel 4-12 millimeters in length.
+Each flower is on a densely hairy pedicel 4–12 millimeters in length.
 The flowers have both male and female reproductive structures.
 Its flowers have 3 small sepals, 1 by 0.5 millimeters.
 The sepals are smooth on their upper surface and densely hairy on their lower surface.
 Its 6 petals are arranged in two rows of 3.
 The outer petals are 2 by 1.5 millimeters with smooth upper surfaces and densely hairy lower surfaces.
-The inner petals have a 2-2.5 millimeter long claw at their base and a 4.5-6.5 by 3.5-4 millimeter blade.
+The inner petals have a 2–2.5 millimeter long claw at their base and a 4.5–6.5 by 3.5–4 millimeter blade.
 The inner petals are smooth on their upper surface and densely hairy on their lower surface.
-Its flowers have up to 20 stamens that are 0.6-0.7 millimeters long.
+Its flowers have up to 20 stamens that are 0.6–0.7 millimeters long.
 Each flower has one carpel.
-Fruit are on 12-20 millimeter long peduncles.
-Fruit are 22–36 by 9-17 millimeter ellipsoids.
+Fruit are on 12–20 millimeter long peduncles.
+Fruit are 22–36 by 9–17 millimeter ellipsoids.
 The fruit are wrinkly, densely hairy and orange when mature.
-There are 8 seeds, 9.5-10.5 by 7-8 millimeters in each fruit.
+There are 8 seeds, 9.5–10.5 by 7–8 millimeters in each fruit.